cmarquis/api-challenge/README.md

 #### 1. Create a New Reference

-- Add an endpoint to that accepts a URL in the request body and create and return a new [`Reference`](#reference) record as JSON.
+- Add an endpoint that accepts a URL in the request body and create and return a new [`Reference`](#reference) record as JSON.
 - During this process, you should also initiate an asynchronous task to fetch data from the URL saved in the [`Reference`](#reference).
 [More information on fetching data is below](#data-fetching-notes).
 - **Note:** The endpoint should return the [`Reference`](#reference) record without waiting for it to be processed.